severalnines/docs/components.rst

 ClusterControl Controller (CMON)
 --------------------------------

 ClusterControl Controller (CMON) is the core backend process that performs all automation and management procedures.
 It is usually installed as ``/usr/sbin/cmon``.
-It uses a collection of helper scripts in ``/usr/bin`` directory (prefixed with s9s\_) to complete specific tasks.
+It comes with a collection of helper scripts in ``/usr/bin`` directory (prefixed with s9s\_) to complete specific tasks.
+However, some of the scripts have been deprecated due to the corresponding tasks are now being handled by the CMON core process.

 CMON controller package is available at `Severalnines download site <http://www.severalnines.com/downloads/cmon/>`_.
 Redhat-based systems should download and install the RPM package while Debian-based systems should download and extract the DEB package.
 The package name is formatted as: